Salt Lake, Garfield & Western Railway

-Six 'steel passenger motor cars' were acquired in mid-1919 from McGuire-Cunmings Manufacturing Co., built at its Paris, Illinois, plant; they were shipped via the 'Big Four' road to St. Louis, thence via Missouri Pacific to Pueblo, and Rio Grande to Salt Lake City.
+Six 'steel passenger motor cars' were acquired in mid-1919 from McGuire-Cummings Manufacturing Co., built at its Paris, Illinois, plant; they were shipped via the 'Big Four' road to St. Louis, thence via Missouri Pacific to Pueblo, and Rio Grande to Salt Lake City.
 Their exact date of arrival in S.L.C. is not known, but it would have been sometime in late May or early June of 1919.
 These cars were numbered 500-505; three of them, Nos.
 501, 504 and 505, were 'destroyed' in the August 8, 1921 fire, and No. 500 damaged.
 All were eventually rebuilt.
 (George Pitchard)

 Cars 501 and 502 were given flat arch roofs in 1950; perhaps this saved them from being scrapped.
 Their motors were removed and the cars were converted to trailers, being hauled by diesel locomotives.
 Cars 500, 503, 504 and 505 were scrapped in July 1953 at the American Foundry & Machine Co. in Salt Lake City, along with locomotive 401, the tank car and five open trailers.

 In the mid-1980s, cars 501 and 502 were sold to Hoskings Helicopter Service.
 Later the 501 was sold to the new Saltair interests and was on display at the new Saltair.
 The 501 was scrapped on the site of the new Saltair on October 10-11, 2006.
 (Stan Jennings, posted to Railway Preservation News, October 12, 2006)

 SLG&W Coach 502 was sold to a private individual and moved to the site of the original Saltair resort on the south shore of Great Salt Lake, at the wye track near the abandoned substation.
 Over the next 20 years, it became the target of wedding photographers and graffiti artists.
 (Dave Wilkinson) (photo in 2007)

-Coach 502 was scrapped on February 20, 2012 at the urging of Salt Lake County officials, who wanted to clean up the area and discourage the rising number of uninvited visitors.
+On February 18, 2012, SLG&W Coach 502 was loaded on a truck and moved to a local metal salvage yard to be scrapped.
+The move was at the urging of Salt Lake County officials, who wanted to clean up the area and discourage the rising number of uninvited visitors.
 The adjacent concrete substation was demolished and cleared from the site in April 2012.